WARNING: This filter always drops empty tracks.

 Correct trackpoint timestamps by a delta.

 This option changes the time of all trackpoints.
 This might be useful if your track must be moved by one or more hours because of an incorrect time zone.
+It can also be useful to correct tracks for week number roll over problems.

 Example 4.8.
 Time-shifting a track with the track filter